Skip to content

 Deficiencies in Stability

-In terms of stability, the testers did not see only positives.
+In terms of stability, the testers also saw some issues.
 While all tested systems proved to be waterproof and hail-proof, some panels can break if snow accumulates on them and it storms.
-For two test candidates, this occurred at a pressure load of 5,400 pascals (about 540 kilograms per square meter), while the PV panel of one provider broke at just 2,400 pascals (about 240 kilograms per square meter).
+For two test candidates, this occurred at a pressure load of 5,400 pascals (about 540 kilograms per square meter), while the PV panel of one provider broke at 2,400 pascals (about 240 kilograms per square meter).

 Problems with Inverters

-At least, Inverters are not permanently installed in the system.
+At least, inverters are not permanently installed in the system.
 They can be replaced, albeit not without cost, according to the testers.
-They awarded a “poor” rating three times in the overall evaluation for the affected systems.
+They awarded the affected systems a “poor” rating three times in the overall evaluation.

 Test Winner is the Cheapest Solar Module